Scan for School Program Flyer

 Hear the voices of our early residence during the UGRR time through Reader’s Theatre at the Stratford Barn OR your venue.

 Early Settlers and American Indians of Delaware County 4th,5th, 7th, 8th grades

 Delaware County was home to the Wyandot, Shawnee, Lenape, and Seneca Cayuga (Mingo) tribes.
 Participants rotate through several stations to learn about our prehistoric and historic native people as well as the European people who began to move to this area in the 1700s.
 Vignettes may include stories about Pluggy’s Town, American Indian games, the Three sisters, and journal entries from Mrs. Byxbe, the Rev. Finley, and the Cellar family.
-Access a teacher packet with vocabulary, timelines, maps, and post-visit activities by snapping a photo of this QR code.
+Access a teacher packet with vocabulary, timelines, maps, and post-visit activities on this page and on this page.